rahulladumor/Rahulladumor/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there! 👋
+### Hi there, I'm Rahul Ladumor 👋

-**I am a Senior Software Developer & Architect with expertise in web and mobile application development.
-I possess extensive experience in AWS, Linux System Administration, DevOps, Serverless, Nodejs, JavaScript, and Networking.**
+I am a Senior Software Developer & Architect with expertise in various aspects of web and mobile application development, DevOps, and cloud technologies.
+My specialties include AWS, Linux System Administration, Serverless, Nodejs, JavaScript, Networking, IoT, Robotics, and mobile application development using React Native.

-## 🔭 What I Do

-- Develop Serverless Applications using Serverless Framework/SAM Framework, NodeJS, ReactJS, AngularJS, ExpressJS (MEAN Stack, MERN Stack)
-- Build IoT, Robotics, and mobile applications with React Native
-- Work with databases such as MongoDB, DynamoDb, DocumentDb, Redis, and Elasticsearch
-- Manage the hosting environment with skills in AWS, EC2, ECS, Amazon S3, AWS Lightsail, AWS Beanstalk, AWS EKS, and more
-- Possess expertise in DevOps technologies such as AWS, GCP, Azure, Linux Server Admin, Docker, Kubernetes, Microservices, Infrastructure as Code (Terraform), and Configuration Management + Deployment & Orchestration (Ansible)

-## 💻 My Skills

-- AWS
-- Node.js
-- DevOps
-- Serverless
-- Linux System Administration
-- React Native
-- JavaScript
-- Networking
-- ES 5/6/7
-- Express.js
-- Sails.js
-- Happy.js
-- Koa.js
-- Jest
-- Mocha
-- Grunt
-- Gulp
-- MongoDB
-- DynamoDb
-- DocumentDb
-- Redis
-- Elasticsearch
-- Web Sockets (Native + Socket.io)
-- Infrastructure as Code (Terraform)
-- Configuration Management + Deployment & Orchestration (Ansible)

-## 🤝 Why Work With Me

-- Exceptional web development skills with a proven track record
-- Proficiency in database management including MongoDB (NoSQL), MySQL, DynamoDB, DocumentDB, and AWS RDS
-- Extensive experience in managing the hosting environment
-- Expertise in DevOps technologies such as AWS, GCP, Azure, Linux Server Admin, Docker, Kubernetes, Microservices, Infrastructure as Code (Terraform), and Configuration Management + Deployment & Orchestration (Ansible)
-- Ability to learn and implement new technologies quickly
-- Efficient troubleshooter and debugger of complex problems
-- Good communicator and team player
-- Always punctual and possess a friendly personality

-With my skills and expertise, I am confident in delivering exceptional quality work to meet and exceed client expectations.
-Feel free to check out my GitHub repositories and get in touch if you're interested in working together.
+### Currently Working On 🔭
+I am currently working on building serverless applications using Node.js, AWS Lambda, API Gateway, and other AWS services.
+I am also exploring blockchain technology and its potential applications in web development.

+### Learning 🌱
+I am always looking to learn new technologies and improve my skills.
+Currently, I am learning about serverless architecture, blockchain, and cloud security.

+### Open to Collaboration 💞️
+I am open to collaborating on open-source projects related to Node.js, AWS, and DevOps.
+If you have any project ideas or want to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/rahulladumor/).

+### Contact Me 📫
+Want to learn more about my expertise and experience?
+Check out my [LinkedIn](https://www.linkedin.com/in/rahulladumor/) profile or send me an email at rahuldladumor@gmail.com.

+### Fun Fact ⚡
+I am an Alexa Skills developer and enjoy exploring new technologies.
+As a critical thinker, I can efficiently troubleshoot and debug complex problems.
+I am a good communicator, always punctual, and possess a friendly personality, making me an excellent team player.

+Let's connect and create something amazing together! 🤝